DevGanuga/narratorapp/docs/tavus-api-reference.md

 # Tavus API Reference Documentation

+**ConvoAI Studio by NR8R**
+*Internal Technical Documentation*

+---

+> **Note**: This is proprietary technical documentation for NR8R's ConvoAI Studio.
+The Tavus API powers our conversational AI platform.
+This document is for internal team use only.

 ## Overview

 Tavus APIs allow you to create a Conversational Video Interface (CVI), an end-to-end pipeline for building real-time video conversations with an AI replica.
 Each replica is integrated with a persona that enables it to see, hear, and respond like a human.